University of Santo Tomas: History

 UST's first Filipino rector was Leonardo Legaspi, who served UST from 1971 to 1977.
 At the onset of martial law in the Philippines in 1972, he issued guidelines from a Department Order about the Marcos martial law and sought the help of the faculty members for the maintenance of discipline imposed by the government.
 The Varsitarian continued to operate during martial law, even when several national newspapers were shut down.
 The UST administration cautioned The Varsitarian against publishing anti-government sentiments, but the publication still urged the students to resist the dictatorship.
 The student council from the Faculty of Arts and Letters became the first legitimate student government in the country since martial law was declared.

 UST's recognition as the oldest extant university in the Philippines was disputed by the University of San Carlos.
 Since its establishment, the UST's academic life has been interrupted only twice; from 1898 to 1899, during the Philippine Revolution against Spain, and from 1942 to 1945, during the Japanese occupation of the country.
 On December 1, 2010, the House of Representatives passed Resolution No. 51, "Resolution Congratulating the University of Santo Tomas on the occasion of its Quadricentennial Anniversary in 2011," which read "founded on April 28, 1611, by Archbishop Miguel de Benavides" and "has the oldest extant university charter in the Philippines and Asia."

-In the first term of 2025–2026, 44,812 students enrolled in the university.
-There are 37,370 students in the undergraduate and graduate programs, while 7,442 are enrolled in the basic education units (education high school, education senior high school, UST high school and UST senior high school).
+In the first term of 2026–2027, 45,731 students enrolled in the university.
+There were 38,463 students in the undergraduate and graduate programs, while 7,268 were enrolled in the basic education units (education high school, education senior high school, UST high school and UST senior high school).